concourse/docker-image-resource/README.md

 #### Parameters

-* `additional_tags`: *Optional.* Path to a space separated list of tags.
+* `additional_tags`: *Optional.* Path to a file containing a whitespace-separated list of tags.
 The Docker build will additionally be pushed with those tags.

 * `build`: *Optional.* The path of a directory containing a `Dockerfile` to build.